Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first.**  Seriously.
-You're not the first person to face that "TypeError: Cannot read properties of undefined (reading 'whatever')" – and someone's already written a hilarious Stack Overflow answer explaining the solution.
+- **Pro Tip:**  Before you spend hours wrestling with a bug,  **Google it first.** Seriously.
+You're not the first person to have this brilliant, original, and completely unique problem.
+Someone else probably spilled their coffee on their keyboard and wrote a Stack Overflow answer about it.
 Save your sanity (and your hair).

 ---

-### 📅 Last Updated: 2025-03-06 01:19
+### 📅 Last Updated: 2025-03-06 08:21

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!